stuartastbury/vivaldi/README.md

 # vivaldi
-Reference sequence and .bed file for the Vivaldi primer scheme
+This page contains the .fasta reference and primers for the Vivaldi amplicon scheme, created using PrimalScheme (https://primalscheme.com), for use with the ARTIC field bioinformatics pipeline.

+Background on the scheme is available in the preprint: ‘Vivaldi’: An amplicon-based whole genome sequencing method for the four seasonal human coronaviruses 229E, NL63, OC43 & HKU1, alongside SARS-CoV-2’ (https://www.medrxiv.org/content/10.1101/2024.06.26.24308604v1)